 For example, something stirs the awareness of a painter—either an impulse from within her own consciousness or some stimulus from her environment that resonates in her consciousness.
 That stirring gives her a direction, and when it is concretely developed then it is sufficient to extend into the field of action.
 She might have the impulse to draw a beautiful sunset and then she will think about oils or pastels or watercolors and take this angle or that angle and then pick up the brush and begin.
 If the impulse in her mind isn’t clear, or the thoughts are confused by stress, or fatigue gets in the way of taking action, then she will find her impulse unfulfilled.
 If her consciousness is unbounded and her nervous system is free of stress and fatigue, her process will be unthwarted, joyful and fulfilling.

 The Science of Creative Intelligence (SCI) explores and explains how energy, intelligence and creativity manifest–get expressed–from the field of silent consciousness, which is the unified field, in the individual and in the universe.

 SCI is the systematic study of the source, course and goal of life.
 It is an intellectual examination, but it is personally verifiable by every individual in the mechanics of her own awareness when she experiences the transcending process during the TM technique.
 The result of this daily repeated experience is that the mind becomes increasingly more saturated with creative intelligence and then reflects that increased potential in every thought, word and deed.
 This is how growth and the fulfillment of desires take place.
 Published research shows that TM meditators enjoy increased dynamism, creativity, intelligence, alertness, and achievement.
 We can enjoy a more fulfilling life by taking recourse to the science of creative intelligence through its practical application in the technique of Transcendental Meditation.

 About the Author

-Lesley Goldman is the retired director of an educational organization.
+Lesley Goldman is the retired director of a non-profit educational organization.